nikhilagrawal26/llm_conversation/README.md

 ## License

 This software is licensed under the GNU Affero General Public License v3.0 or any later version.
-See [LICENSE.txt]() for more details.
+See [LICENSE](LICENSE) for more details.